 Boot the Raspberry and connect to it

-On your Wifi router, or whatever the component on your network acting as a DHCP server, I strongly recommand to assign a static IP to your raspberry so that it will be much more easier to administrate it later, and configure it in Jeedom.
+On your Wi-fi router, or whatever the component on your network acting as a DHCP server, I strongly recommend to assign a static IP to your raspberry so that it will be much easier to manage it later, and configure it in Jeedom.

 First step is to change the default passwd: